-CV and cover letter screening is subjective - every employer and recruiter will get different information from each one.
+CV and cover letter screening are subjective - every employer and recruiter will get different information from each one.
 Having a CV screening checklist helps to remove some of the unconscious bias, and also makes it a faster process in most cases.

 The checklist that Coburg Banks use is a great printable option, and you can use it as it is or take ideas from it to create a more bespoke pre-screening checklist.
-On this list are some simple and straightforward considerations like whether there is a cover letter and how the CV is laid out (for readability and appearance) but also things to look for within the document itself such as experience, education and qualifications.
+On this list are some simple considerations like whether there is a cover letter and how the CV is laid out (for readability and appearance) but also things to look for within the document itself such as experience, education, and qualifications.